moeni27/LyriFont/README.md

 [Demo Video](https://www.youtube.com/???????)

 ## Usage
-The first thing to do is copy all the songs you want to use into the "Songs" folder.
+Copy all the songs you want to use into the "Songs" folder.

+Insert your personal Spotipy client id, client secret and api key in *config.py* script.

 *Lyrifont.py* then needs to be run.
 Once that the system is correctly listening on the localhost server and is waiting for osc messages, *Lyrifont.pde* can be run as well.